Closed

 To be eligible for the KIX call for concept notes: Knowledge and innovation for education in emergencies and fragile, conflict and violence-affected contexts program, you must:

-Registered organization in a low- or middle-income country.
+The applicant must be a nationally or internationally registered or incorporated organization based in a low- or middle-income country.

 What expenses are eligible under KIX call for concept notes: Knowledge and innovation for education in emergencies and fragile, conflict and violence-affected contexts?